 In 1905 the mechanism based on organ pipes and bellows to replicate the sound of the cuckoo was installed in a box next to the Floral Clock to record the hour.
 The early mechanism did not include the house for the cuckoo or indeed a full scale model of the bird.

-The existing mechanism installed in 1903 to drive the Floral Clock was converted to be electrically driven in 1973.
-In 1953 a house for the cuckoo was installed and the life size replica of a cuckoo appears to sound every quarter hour.
+In 1953, a house for the cuckoo was installed with a life-size replica of a cuckoo which appears outside the house to sound every quarter hour

 Each year a new display is planted in West Princes Street Gardens along the lines of a topical theme.
 It celebrated the Queen's Golden Jubilee in 2012, in 1994 it took as its inspiration the centenary of the life of Robert Louis Stevenson and in 1974 the clock celebrated 100 years of West Princes Street Garden.